OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required.
-We'll leverage CSS's `conic-gradient` function for a clean and efficient solution.
-This example uses plain CSS; adapting it to Tailwind CSS is straightforward (explained in the code section).
+No JavaScript is required!
+This example utilizes CSS variables (custom properties) for easy customization.

 **Description of the Styling:**

-The progress bar is created using a single `<div>` element.
-The visual effect is achieved using a combination of `border-radius`, `conic-gradient`, and `transform` properties.
-The `conic-gradient` creates the circular gradient, representing the progress.
-The percentage of the circle filled is dynamically controlled by rotating the gradient using `transform: rotate()`.
+The progress bar is created using a combination of a circle and a rotated arc.
+The circle acts as the base, while the arc represents the filled portion of the progress bar.
+CSS variables control the size, color, and progress percentage, allowing for simple adjustments.
+The key trick involves using `transform: rotate()` on a pseudo-element to create the arc.
+The `stroke-dasharray` and `stroke-dashoffset` properties are used to control the length of the visible arc.

-**Full Code (Plain CSS):**
+**Full Code:**

 ```html
 <!DOCTYPE html>